Glazed Breakfast Meatballs with Maple

 • 1/4 cup pure maple syrup

-• fresh sage leaves, for garnishing
+• fresh sage leaves, for garnishing if desired

 Instructions

-• Preheat oven to 400 degrees F. Line a rimmed the baking sheet with foil; coat with cooking spray and set aside.
+• Preheat oven to 400 degrees F. Line a rimmed the baking sheet with foil; coat with cooking spray and set aside.ย

-Place the meatballs 1/2-inch apart on the prepared baking sheet.
-If you have time, place the baking sheet of meatballs into the freezer for about 1 hour prior to baking them.
+• Place the meatballs 1/2-inch apart on the prepared baking sheet. **If you have time, place the baking sheet of meatballs into the freezer for about 1 hour prior to baking them.
 This helps the meatballs hold their shape better when cooking.

-• Transfer the warm meatballs to a serving platter; drizzle with the remaining jelly mixture.
-Garnish with fresh sage and sprinkle with a small amount of coarse sea salt, if desired, before serving.
+• Garnish with fresh sage and sprinkle with a small amount of coarse sea salt, if desired, before serving.

 Nutrition